 The impact of the road on rural character, natural beauty, and the environment must be positive or neutral, in comparison to the impacts if the road is not built

 The road must be constructed and paved, at the applicant's expense, to meet state, county, and Town requirements.

+The Town Board has been regularly evaluating abandonment of Town Roads and the criteria for doing so.
+Criteria are currently under development.

+Abandonment may not result in landlocking of existing parcels.

+Abandonment must not prevent development of existing PDRs.

+Abandonment must not force construction of a new driveway.

+A town road that serves multiple owners will be abandoned and converted to a shared driveway only if all property owners agree to abandonment and, if the town requires them, to easement(s) and a shared driveway agreement.

 The Town may impose special weight limits on Town roads during the spring thaw period.